cmason1996/Clustering_COVID-19_data_in_the_United_States/README.md

 * The CNN is a deep learning algorithm that takes in an input, assigns importance to various aspects of the input, and differentiates one from the other.
 It reduces the input to a form that is easier to process without losing features that are good for predictions.
 The kernel shifts in an elementwise multiplication operation, with a certain stride value until it parses the complete width, then hops down to the same stride value and repeats the process until the entire input is traversed.
 The mean absolute error is 435025.7812

 ![image](https://github.com/cmason1996/Final_Project_Repo/blob/main/plots/timeseriesPrediction_CNN.png)

+# **Section 3:**

+## Outcome

+For this project our goal was to see if we could use current COVID-19 data to determine what trends exists and, if any, what they can tell us.
+To do this we used several differnet means to analyze the data but ultimatly went with PCA clustering as it was revealed to be the most informative and useful to work with.
+Using PCA was able to tell us that the data does in fact cluster along some intereting features that we each decided to explore on our own.
+Through the Pearson's correlation we found that there were some features that affecting the clustering of the data more than others, such as vaccinationed initaited and hosipital bed capacity.

+Taking what we learned from out initial analysis, we delved further into the data to see what creating various visuals could tell us of the current trends in covid, our favorite visuals may be found on our dashboard [here](https://elissewright.github.io/testapp/homepage.html).
+Through exploring the data in Tableau we were able to see that the states with higher populations were the morst affected, which isn't much of a surprise but it is nice to know that our model returns valid results.

+## Future Analysis

+## If We Had More Time